Consumers and carers play a vital role in the RANZCP

 Te Kaunihera provides advice and support on issues relating to Māori, and advocates for the health of Māori people.
 The committee is made up of Māori community representatives and psychiatrists.

-Many other RANZCP committees and projects have community representatives (often members of the Community Collaboration Committee):
+Many other RANZCP committees and projects have community representatives.

 Enabling supported decision-making